williamgilpin/fnn/README.md

 # Datasets

-The folder `datasets` contains abridged versions of several time series datasets used for testing and evaluating the code.
+The [`datasets`](exploratory.ipynb) folder contains abridged versions of several time series datasets used for testing and evaluating the code.
 We summarize these files, and provide their original sources, here:
 + `geyser_train_test.csv` corresponds to detrended temperature readings from the main runoff pool of the Old Faithful geyser in Yellowstone National Park, downloaded from the [GeyserTimes database](https://geysertimes.org/).
 Temperature measurements start on April 13, 2015 and occur in one-minute increments.
 + `electricity_train_test.csv` corresponds to average power consumption by 321 Portuguese households  between 2012 and 2014, in units of kilowatts consumed in fifteen minute increments.
 This dataset is from the [UCI machine learning database](http://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014).
 + `pendulum_train.csv` and `pendulum_test.csv` correspond to two different double pendulum experiments, taken from a series of experiments by [Asseman et al.](https://developer.ibm.com/exchanges/data/all/double-pendulum-chaotic/).
 In Asseman et al.'s original study, pendula were filmed and segmented to produce (x, y) positions of centroids over time.
 Here, we have converted the dataset into the four canonical Hamiltonian coordinates (theta1, theta2, p1, p2).